frankyeh/DSI-Studio-Website/doc/gui_cx.md

 ## Step C1a: Open FIB or NIFTI files

-Use [Search in Directory] or [Add] button to load FIB files or MNI-space NIFTI files.
+Use the [Search in Directory] or [Add] button to load FIB files or MNI-space NIFTI files.

 You may need to make sure that the file orders match that of your demographic records.
 Use the "sort" function to sort the files.